-- Scrooge McDuck and Hazel in the Walt Disney comics do not explicitely state that Immortality is awesome, but they sometimes say that they're glad to have lived so long and are often quoting things they saw.
+- Scrooge McDuck and Hazel in the Disney Ducks Comic Universe do not explicitely state that Immortality is awesome, but they sometimes say that they're glad to have lived so long and are often quoting things they saw.

 - The Leagueof Extraordinary Gentlemen

 - Orlando has spent the past 4000 years screwing and fighting his way across the world multiple times.

 - The Transformers: More Than Meets the Eye: Due to their incredibly long life spans, many Cybertronians believe that Cybertronians never die of natural causes, only trauma, and with a cure for the only thing that really challenged this- cybercosis- now being found, this indeed seems to very much be the case.
 Religion claims this is because the Transformer god of death, Mortilus, was destroyed in ancient times.
 They definitely fit this trope as this is something that cybertronians do like to openly brag about and seem quite proud off.